koekeishiya/yabai/README.md

 **yabai** stores a unix domain socket at `/tmp/yabai_$USER.socket` to listen for messages.

 **DISCLAIMER:** Use at your own discretion.
 I take no responsibility if anything should happen to your machine while trying to install, test or otherwise use this software in any form.
-You aknowledge that you understand the potential risk that may come from disabling [*System Integrity Protection*](https://support.apple.com/en-us/HT204899) on your system, and I make no recommendation as to whether you should or should not disable SIP.
+You acknowledge that you understand the potential risk that may come from disabling [*System Integrity Protection*](https://support.apple.com/en-us/HT204899) on your system, and I make no recommendation as to whether you should or should not disable SIP.

 ### Install